christinkiyeonkim/hello-world/README.md

 hello world

-This is Christin Kiyeon Kim I am a cellist learning how to use git.
+This is Christin Kiyeon Kim.

+I'm a classically trained cellist.